 XDR: The Future of EDR

 As EDR solutions posed several challenges for organizations, XDR solutions have emerged to offer more robust protection while offering visibility to the entire organization.
-Introduced in 2011, the concept of the kill chain describes an environment in which security controls are replaced with a careful analysis of potential steps a bad actor would encounter to successfully breach a company.
-The kill chain model enables organizations to place security controls at every level of the attack, ensuring that attackers will hit an impediment at each step of their movement.
+Introduced in 2011, the kill chain concept describes an environment in which security controls are replaced with a careful analysis of potential steps a bad actor would encounter to successfully breach a company.
+The kill chain model enables organizations to place security controls at every attack level, ensuring that attackers will hit an impediment at each step of their movement.

 Benefits of XDR